jmcarpenter2/parfit/docs/documentation.md

 `scoreLabel`: The specified label (dependent on scoring metric used), e.g. 'AUC'

+`greater_is_better`: Choice between optimizing for greater scores or lesser scores Used to make better scores darker on colormap
+Default True means greater and False means lesser

 `vrange`: The visible range over which to display the scores

+`cmap`: The chosen colormap for 2D and 3D plotting.
+Default is 'YlOrRd' You can invert your chosen colormap by adding '_r' to the end

 **returns**: